 Review summary: Fujifilm X-T1 vs Leica CL

 So how do things add up?
-Is there a clear favorite between the Fujifilm X-T1 and the Leica CL?
+Which of the two cameras – the Fujifilm X-T1 or the Leica CL – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.